Courses Offered: Core + Pathways (Watha Endeavour House)

 What will I study?

-- Fashion knowledge and application: project-based learning
+- Fashion knowledge and application: Project-based learning

 - Properties and performance of textiles: Textiles & Society